au-research/github-training/episodes/2-creating-a-project-repo.md

 [Fork a repo](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo) if you wish to work on your own version of a project that maintains a relationship with the upstream (original) repo, or if you wish to propose changes to an existing repo.

-**Activity** (5 minutes): Create a new public repository with a description and a README file.
-I want everyone to follow along with me for this step.
+**Demonstration** (10 minutes): Create a new public repository with a description and a README file.

 1. Log into GitHub
 1. Select new repository button
 1. No template
-1. What is a good name (short and memorable and use a hyphen!)
+1. Enter a good name and description
-1. What is a good description (Learning how to use GitHub)
-1. Checkboxes
+1. Check the correct boxes
-  [] add a readme
+  [x] add a readme
   [] .gitignore
   [] choose a licence